dennisvorst/Museum/README.md

 * Figure out how to properly migrate and seed the database
 * change the email adres of the site into info@honkbalmuseum.nl
-* build check to match photos and thumbnails with records
 * anonimify the usersseeder
 * anonimify the personsseeder
 * Can all plural classes be moved to collections in their representative classes